Vyral/greg-harrelson-recruiting/_posts/2018-08-03-new-license-and-22-listings-in-55-days.md

 ---
 layout: post
-title: Speaking With Jason Wang on His First 55 Days
+title: New License and 22 Listings in 55 Days
 date: 2018-08-03 00:00:00
 tags:
   - Transaction Management